eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The lifecycle of a Relying Party is described in this paragraph:

 1. A Relying Party is registered by a Registrar in the Member State where it resides.
-Relying Party registration and the Relying Party Access CA Trusted List are discussed in [Section 6.4.2](#642-relying-party-registration).
+Relying Party registration is discussed in [Section 6.4.2](#642-relying-party-registration).

 2. Under specific conditions, a Registrar may decide to de-register a registered Relying Party.
 This is discussed in [Section 6.4.3](#643-relying-party-de-registration).

 #### 6.4.2 Relying Party registration

+Figure 6 depicts the Relying Party Instance to the right of the Wallet Unit.
+A Relying Party Instance is a combination of hardware and software used by a Relying Party to interact with a Wallet Unit.
+A Relying Party can use multiple Relying Party Instances, especially in case the interactions with the Wallet Unit take place in proximity, for instance, a border control agency at an aiport employing multiple lines where arriving passengers can present their PID.

-Figure 6 depicts the Relying Party to the right of the Wallet Unit.
-To the right and below of this, the figure also shows that each Relying Party will register itself with a Relying Party Registrar in its Member State.
+ Figure 6 also shows the Relying Party.
+Below that, it also shows that each Relying Party will register itself with a Relying Party Registrar in its Member State.
 If the registration process is successful, the Registrar includes the Relying Party in its public registry.

+As a result of successful registration,

+- the Registrar issues a registration certificate to the Relying Party.
+The purpose of the registration certificate is described in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
-As a result of successful registration, a Relying Party Access Certificate Authority (CA) issues one or more access certificates to the Relying Party.
+- a Relying Party Instance Access Certificate Authority (CA) associated with the Registar issues an access certificate to each Relying Party Instance of the Relying Party.
 A Relying Party Instance needs such a certificate to authenticate itself towards Wallet Units when requesting the presentation of attributes, as described in [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance).

 Subsequently, a Trusted List Provider in each Member State creates a Relying Party Instance Access CA Trusted List containing the trust anchor(s) of all associated Relying Party Instance Access CA(s).
 A Wallet Unit can use these trust anchors to verify the authenticity of Relying Party Instance access certificates.
-The Trusted List Provider signs and publishes the Relying Party Access CA Trusted List and makes the URL of the Trusted List available to a common trust infrastructure maintained by the Commission, the so-called List of Trusted Lists.
+The Trusted List Provider signs and publishes the Relying Party Instance Access CA Trusted List and makes the URL of the Trusted List available to a common trust infrastructure maintained by the Commission, the so-called List of Trusted Lists.
 Using the common infrastructure, any party in the EUDI Wallet ecosystem will be able to find all Trusted Lists in the ecosystem.

 More details on the Relying Party registration process can be found in [Topic 27].